 PLA is a plant-based synthetic fiber used by some brands to improve moisture management and softness while avoiding petroleum-derived polyester.
 It can meet certain safety certifications.
 PLA is still a plastic.

-Avocado does not use PLA because certified organic wool, cotton, and latex already deliver the comfort, performance, and safety our customers deserve — without synthetic substitutes.
-Our goal is the most natural, organic, and responsibly made mattress possible.
+Avocado does not use PLA because certified organic wool, cotton, latex, and kapok already deliver the comfort, performance, and safety our customers deserve — without synthetic substitutes.
+Our goal is the most natural, organic, and responsibly made sleep product possible.
 That means choosing natural materials when they work, and being honest about the few cases where they cannot.